Overview

 Research

-Recent studies have explored various treatment methods for BED, gaining insights into their efficacy.
+Recent studies have explored various treatment methods for binge eating disorder, gaining insights into their efficacy.
 One recent review examined various treatments in both adults and younger individuals.
 It found that psychotherapy, especially cognitive-behavioral approaches, proved most effective in adults, while similar therapies adapted for youth also showed promise but require further evidence.
 Despite some treatments being effective, there are still gaps in understanding who benefits most and why.

 Another study focused on the effectiveness of a web-based, self-guided version of cognitive behavioral therapy (CBT-E) for treating binge eating disorder.
 The study found that participants using guided self-help CBT-E experienced a significant reduction in binge eating episodes compared to those who received delayed treatment.
 At the end of the study, 40% of participants in the CBT-E group had fully recovered from their disorder.

 A randomized controlled trial assessed the effects of adding executive function (EF) training to standard CBT in treating BED.
-Some people with BED may experience difficulty with planning and decision-making skills, which may affect their recovery.
+Some people with binge eating disorder may experience difficulty with planning and decision-making skills, which may affect their recovery.
 Participants who had low EF and received EF-CBT were less likely to experience loss of control than participants who had low EF and received normal CBT.
 By including this type of brain training in treatment, mental health professionals may help their patients see better results.

 Statistics

-Here are some key statistics on BED:
+Here are some key statistics on binge eating disorder:

 • In a study of 10,197 adolescents aged 10-14 in the U.S., 1.0% were found to have BED, and 6.3% showed binge eating behaviors.
 Factors like identifying as gay or bisexual and having a household income below $75,000 were linked to higher rates of these conditions.